 - underactive thyroid (tiredness, weight gain, constipation, feeling cold, dry skin)

-- low levels of sodium, potassium and calcium in blood tests
+- low levels of sodium, potassium and calcium in b

 - high levels of cholesterol and thyroid stimulating hormone in blood tests